fernandozuher/fernandozuher/README.md

 *I have discussed this issue with Webots, RobotLAB and SoftBank Robotics in order to replace the outdated SDK used in it.
 Let's see... 🤔*

 Besides, I have some parallel cool projects.
-They follow:
+They follow...

 ---
 ### ⚽ Soccer humanoid robot framework